sjoulaei/looneh/README.md

 thats enough bs for now. lets see what a commit is.
 This is even some more changes .

 hashtag is everywhere these days.
-Last time i didnt add the fix to issue #1 in the title so it didnt close the issue automatically.
+Last time i didnt add the fix to issue #1 in the title so it didn't close the issue automatically.
 This time will see how it goes!
 <<<<<<< HEAD
 Now it is cloned on the local git i have on my PRJ3 laptop
 =======

 Now checking out this markdown thing.
 Below is a list of stuff:
 - [ ] Do this
 - [ ] Then do this